New York Law Firm Represents Mothers and Babies Injured by Forceps

 The New York birth injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
 We are a law firm that specializes in representing victims of birth injuries or other injuries caused by medical malpractice.
 Thanks to decades of representing seriously injured people, we understand the medical and legal complexities of medical malpractice lawsuits -- and we have the track record of successes to prove it.
 We're proud to say that we've won millions for victims of birth injuries and medical malpractice, including a $4.75 million recovery for a baby born with cerebral palsy and spastic quadriparesis after doctors failed to act on signs that he wasn't getting enough oxygen.

-If you or someone you love has suffered a forceps-related birth injury, call the NY birth injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.
+If you or someone you love has suffered a forceps-related birth injury, call the NY forceps injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.

 WRSMH attorney Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.